smalldatalab/docker-ohmage-omh-suite/System_Admin_FAQ.md

 To use the default SSL configuration we provide, you need to:

-1. Copy your .crt and .key files to the host machine in the same directory as `docker-compose.yml` file, AND rename them to `ohmage-omh-instance.crt` and `ohmage-omh-instance.key`, respectively.
+1. Copy your .crt and .key files to the host machine in the same directory as the `docker-compose.yml` file, AND rename them to `ohmage-omh-instance.crt` and `ohmage-omh-instance.key`.
 This naming is important, because the nginx container will look for those specific file names.
-1. Update your `docker-compose.yml` file to use the pre-built ssl version of the nginx Docker image, and add port 443.
+1. Update your `docker-compose.yml` file to a) use the separate ssl version of the nginx Docker image, b) add port 443, and c) mount the volume for the certificates.
 For example,

 ```
 ...